AdobeDocs/genstudio.en/help/tutorials/add-references.md

 Adding References to GenStudio is an important step in the creation process.
 Brands, Products, and Personas inform the content creation process, along with user inputted prompts and Adobe generative AI technology, to craft impactful assets.

-## Add Brands
+## Add brands

 To add a brand to GenStudio, you can [**upload a brand guide**](#upload-brand-guidelines) or [**manually create a brand**](#manually-add-brand) by inputting the needed details.

 In the *References* section, click **Brands**.
 In the _Brands_ panel select **Add brand**.

-### Upload Brand guidelines
+### Upload brand guidelines

-You can upload your own brand guidelines documents to populate a new Brand in GenStudio.
+You can upload your own brand guidelines documents to populate a new brand in GenStudio.

 See [Brands](/help/user-guide/references/brands.md) to view a sample brand guide.